Skip to main content

 Overview

-Under these circumstances, it is extremely important to actively promote the use and application of information on health, medical care, and nursing care, in order to contribute to the promotion of individual health, to promote operational efficiency at medical sites, and to provide various services such as more efficient and effective medical care.
+Under these circumstances, it is extremely important to actively promote the utilization of information on health, medical care, and long-term care in order to contribute to the promotion of individual health, as well as to promote operational efficiency in medical facilities and provide more efficient and effective services such as medical care.

-In addition, in light of the response to the novel coronavirus, it is essential to actively promote the use of such information from the perspective of security and crisis management.
+In addition, in light of the response to the novel coronavirus, it is essential to actively promote the utilization of such information from the perspective of security and crisis management.

-For this reason, we will steadily advance the initiatives described in the "Progress Schedule for the Promotion of Medical DX" and the "Progress Schedule for Data Health Reform."
+To this end, we will steadily advance the initiatives described in the "Roadmap for the Promotion of Medical DX" and the "Roadmap for Data Health Reform."

 Recent Initiatives